 Another argument against Jordan also has to do with the competition he faced.
 This argument revolves around the teams he faced and when he experienced his success.
 It revolves around expansion of the league and the careers of other greats being on the wane.
 There is more validity in this argument than the previous one but again it is undone by a simple flaw in logic, using a team argument to judge an individual’s ability or worth.

-Let’s begin at Jordan’s first sojourn into the playoffs which was in his second season, 1985/86.
+Let’s begin at Jordan’s second sojourn into the playoffs which was in his second season, 1985/86.
 The Bulls finished with a 30-52 record for the season but still squeaked into the playoffs a game ahead of the Cleveland Cavaliers as the 8th seed (the worst record in the West was also 30-52 held by the Golden State Warriors).
 Jordan was injured in his third match of that season in October and wouldn’t return until March, a month before the playoffs.

 It was early in the season but the Bulls had won their first three games of the season with Jordan.
 When he first returned he was on limited minutes initially playing less than 20 a game.
 The Bulls went 1-5 when he played under 20 minutes and 5-4 when he began playing more extended minutes.
 However, when the playoffs rolled around he was just one month into his return.